 Establish a pulse discharge at a pulse rate of 1 Hz, with a pulse direction of at least 15 positive and 15 negative,

+Monitor the EUT for signs of susceptibility,

-Record the last primary and secondary current couple, displayed with a common time reference,
+Record the primary and optionally secondary current couple, displayed with a common time reference,

 Repeat 5.4.12.4a.3(c) and 5.4.12.4a.3(e) on each bundle interfacing with each electrical connector.

-5.4.12.4a.2(d)
+to 5.4.12.4a.2(d): Means for minimizing the rise time are adjusting the damping resistor, reducing the size loop, checking that both choke resistors are as close as possible to the capacitor, and technology of the spark gap (nature of gas and shape of electrodes).